 Verdict: Coron for the monsters!

 The historic island town of Culion, the animal sanctuary of Calauit, hot spring and hidden waterfalls are Coron’s mix of diverse attractions.
-El Nido on the other hand has hidden caves and hot spring too.
+El Nido on the other hand has hidden caves, nearby waterfalls and hot spring too.
 Both have stunning limestone islands and cliffs that are perfect for rock or cliff climbing for an extreme taste of adventure.

-Verdict: Coron‘s variety of attractions gives the town another edge over El Nido.
+Verdict: El Nido and nearby town’s variety of attractions gives the town another edge over Coron.

 Overall, between the two, Coron is my personal favorite and I see myself coming back there again and again.
 Perhaps aside from other factors, my bias for wreck diving scored big time.
 But I suggest, if you are into beaches, you should visit El Nido.